2023 • 3D Modeling, React, Three.js, UX/UI, Responsive Design

 All pages of this website were tested to work on both web and mobile.
 This is most visible on the Archive page, where the cards displaying the blog posts change from a horizontal layout to a vertical one.
 The CSS grid property was crucial in creating this responsive design.
 As for sorting and filtering, users can choose to order by newest or by oldest, and also can filter the posts to show only experiments or only thoughts (for now those are the only two categories of posts).

-This may have been a solo project, but that isn't to say that I could have done it alone - the creation of this website was made possible by countless Youtube tutorials, various JS libraries, and lots of inspiration from various artists (the figure on the homepage is based on Felicia Chiao's artwork) and creative developers.
+This may have been a solo project, but the creation of this website would have been impossible without countless Youtube tutorials, open-source JS libraries, and lots of inspiration from various artists (the figure on the homepage is based on Felicia Chiao's artwork) and creative developers.